Mathew-Ritchie/Mathew-Ritchie/README.md

 I am new to the Web Development world, and I am so excited to be here.

 I am looking to learn new skills that will hopefuly get me on a new and exciting career path in the world of Web Development.
-I have just completed with distinction the Web Developemnt course at Code Space Academy Where I learnt to use HTML, CSS, JavaScript and React.
+I have just completed with distinction the Web Developemnt course at Code Space Academy Where I learnt to use HTML, CSS, JavaScript, React, and many other technologies to produce dynamic and responsive web applications.

 I love being creative and an opportunity to solve a problem.